abde-louali/abdou_p/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 👨‍💻 Author
-Your Name | Youness Aghezzaf
+Your Name | Omar Bouazzaoui

 🙏 Acknowledgments
 Font Awesome for icons